 Prevention & Treatment

-There is currently no vaccine to prevent coronavirus disease 2019 (COVID-19).
-The best way to prevent illness is to avoid being exposed to this virus.
+In addition to getting the vaccine, the best way to prevent illness is to avoid being exposed to this virus.
 The CDC recommends everyday preventive actions to help prevent the spread of respiratory diseases, including:

 - Avoid close contact with people who are sick.